 However, I was perked up to find that Windscribe can unblock Netflix in Japan and Canada as well.

-Overall, if you ask me, I think Windscribe is one of the better VPNs for unblocking Netflix, though it does have trouble getting through the defenses of other streaming services.
+Overall, if you ask me, I think Windscribe is one of the better VPNs for unblocking the Netflix VPN ban, though it does have trouble getting through the defenses of other streaming services.

 And I almost forgot!

 Windscribe offers all of the above, even with its free version, which makes it one of those rare services that offer free unblocking for Netflix.

 This is a significant plus in my humble opinion.

 Does It Offer Enough Speed?